w3c/market-data-odrl-profile/Test-Cases.md

 **DD-12** - Can I create manipulated / reverse-calculable data and redistribute that externally?

-**DD-13** - Can I create derived data and then display it on a public website?

 **DD-14** - Is data commingled from a single source classed as derived data by that source provider?